 A total of 106 manatees were rescued in 2022.
-To date, three manatees have been rescued in 2023.
+To date, 16 manatees have been rescued in 2023.
+Three manatees have been released across Florida so far this year.
+Many additional young manatees will be returned to the wild between now and the middle of February.
+Warm-water releases during the winter at manatee aggregation sites give these less experienced animals the greatest chance for success in the wild.
 In addition to the UME impacts, other health threats, like watercraft-related injuries and cold stress, remain a concern.
 FWC biologists respond to manatees in need of rescue and FWC law enforcement officers conduct enhanced patrols and response in the areas with the highest concentrations of manatees.